SeaweedFS Setup

 - A working Relution installation with Docker Compose

-- Access to edit your
+- Access to edit the

 compose.ymlfile

-Step 1: Prepare Your compose.yml
+Prepare the compose.yml

 Generate a 24-character alphanumeric password using a password manager, or from the Linux command line: